Mpox (Monkeypox) - WHO Public Health Emergency

 - Clades: Two types - Clade I and Clade II.

-- Symptoms: Skin rash, mucosal lesions (2–4 weeks), fever, headache, muscle aches, back pain, low energy, swollen lymph nodes.
+- Fever, headache, muscle aches, back pain, low energy, and swollen lymph nodes.

 - Transmission: Physical contact with an infectious person, contaminated materials, or infected animals.